Data Protection in a Nutshell

 Still, any security system sold in volume will be exposed to a massive amount of hacking.
 If nothing else, employees can be bribed or secret keys stolen.
 Security is a fluid item and must be changed constantly.
 Any scheme that ignores this is doomed to fail.
 Believing any code to be unbreakable is a classic mistake that has lost wars in the past.

-Roger Mester was educated in the USA at Rensselaer Polytechnic Institute and Stanford University.
+About the author Roger Mester was educated in the USA at Rensselaer Polytechnic Institute and Stanford University.
 He has worked for General Electric, Lockheed, Radiometer, and Great Northern Telegraph.
 He was one of the two founders of Link Computer - now Link Data Security - in 1982.